rootwork/rootwork.org/hugo/content/blog/2011-03-01/index.md

 categories:
   - fundraising
 tags:
-keywords: # For SEO.
-Generally a combination of categories and tags.
+  -
+keywords: # Extra keywords in addition to the above, for SEO.
-  - fundraising
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2011'